CS196Illinois/WebHackerspace_Flask_Lectures/FlaskLecture3-APIs/README.md

 }
 ```

-To access when it was created you woul access data['created_at'] to get back "Thu Apr 06 15:24:15 +0000 2017".
+To access when it was created you would access data['created_at'] to get back "Thu Apr 06 15:24:15 +0000 2017".

-You can alos have nested data and lists in your data.
+You can also have nested data and lists in your data.
 For intsance, data['user']['name'] returns Aria.

 You can also have lists.
 For instance, data['entities'][0] returns "entity1"

-In the twitter example, yo ucan search by a query and get every related hashtag using the code below.
+In the twitter example, you can search by a query and get every related hashtag using the code below.
 You can add this to your main function in app.py.

 ```python
     query = "#" + input